A SHORT HISTORY OF BRAZIL

 The first human beings entered Brazil after 10,000 BC.
 They were hunter-gatherers.
 Among other animals they hunted manatees.
 They also fished in the rivers and near the coasts they collected shellfish.
 The first Brazilians also collected plants.

 After 1,000 BC some people in Brazil were changing to a farming lifestyle.
 The practiced slash and burn agriculture.
 In other words they cut down vegetation then burned it.
-The ash was used as fertiliser.
+The ash was used as fertilizer.
 The Indians grew manioc, maize and sweet potatoes.
 Some Indians also cultivated cotton and tobacco.
 However after a few years the soil was exhausted so they moved on the rain forest grew back.

 The farmers made baskets and pottery.
 They lived in simple wooden huts with thatched roofs and slept in hammocks.
 However some people in Brazil continued to live a hunter-gatherer lifestyle.